Fetal origins hypothesis

-The fetal origins hypothesis (differentiated from the developmental origins of health and disease hypothesis, which emphasizes environmental conditions both before and immediately after birth) proposes that the period of gestation has significant impacts on the developmental health and wellbeing outcomes for an individual ranging from infancy to adulthood.
+The fetal origins hypothesis (differentiated from the developmental origins of health and disease hypothesis, which emphasizes environmental conditions both before and immediately after birth) proposes that the period of gestation has significant impacts on the developmental health and well-being outcomes for an individual ranging from infancy to adulthood.
 The effects of fetal origin are marked by three characteristics: latency, wherein effects may not be apparent until much later in life; persistency, whereby conditions resulting from a fetal effect continue to exist for a given individual; and genetic programming, which describes the 'switching on' of a specific gene due to prenatal environment.
-Research in the areas of economics, epidemiology, and epigenetics offer support for the hypothesis.
+Research in the areas of economics, epidemiology, and epigenetics offers support for the hypothesis.

 Background

-The fetus was once believed to be a "perfect parasite", immune to harmful environmental toxins passed from the mother via the placenta.
-Stemming from this belief, pregnant women of the early to mid 20th century freely drank alcohol, ingested medications, smoked cigarettes, and were largely ignorant of any nutritional needs for a developing fetus.
-This easy going attitude about pregnancy was challenged, however, by findings relating substances ingested by a mother to tragic outcomes for a fetus.
-The birth defects crisis due to the medication thalidomide in the 1960s, where thousands of children were born with defects ranging from brain damage to truncated and missing arms and legs is an example of how a seemingly miracle medication supposed to prevent morning sickness instead had disastrous consequences.
-Similarly, in 1971, a drug known as DES, diethylstilbestrol, when taken by pregnant women, was found to be causing an incredibly rare vaginal cancer known as clear-cell adenocarcinoma in young girls when the cancer was traditionally only found to affect those of post-menopausal age.
-This finding, in particular, demonstrates that events occurring during gestation are capable of impacting future health into adulthood.
-As perhaps the most well-known fetal risk, It wasn't until 1973 that fetal alcohol syndrome was first formally diagnosed, and not until 1989 that the United States government began requiring warning labels directed at pregnant women to be in place on all alcoholic beverages for sale.
-While the risks associated with certain substances have been well documented during pregnancy, the fetal origins hypothesis goes beyond medical substances to expand upon the effects of maternal stress, obesity, influenza, nutrition, and pollution on a developing fetus.
+The fetus was once believed to be immune to harmful environmental toxins passed from the mother via the placenta.
+Stemming from this belief, some pregnant women of the early to mid-20th century consumed alcohol, ingested medications now known as teratogenic, and smoked cigarettes.
+The easygoing society-level attitude about pregnancy was challenged, however, by findings relating substances ingested by a mother to poor outcomes for a fetus.
+The congenital disabilities crisis due to the medication thalidomide in the 1960s, whereby thousands of children were born with defects ranging from brain damage to truncated and missing arms and legs, is an example of how a seemingly effective and widely dispensed medication intended to prevent morning sickness instead had disastrous consequences.
+In 1971, it was discovered that the drug diethylstilbestrol, taken by pregnant women, led to clear-cell adenocarcinoma of the vagina—a rare cancer typically found in post-menopausal women—in their daughters during early childhood.
+This finding highlights the lasting impact that intrauterine exposures can have on an offspring's health into adulthood.
+A significant risk is fetal alcohol syndrome (FAS), which was not officially recognized until 1973, indicating a lag in understanding the effects of alcohol during pregnancy.
+It was not until 1989 that the U.S. government required warning labels on alcoholic beverages to inform pregnant women about the risk they place on the developing fetus by consuming alcohol, a crucial step in raising awareness and promoting safer choices to reduce FAS incidence.
+The fetal origins hypothesis examines not only known risks from substances like alcohol and thalidomide during pregnancy but also the impacts of prenatal stress, maternal obesity, infections, nutrition, and pollution on fetal development.